Yyy11181/LLMs-based-Neuro-Symbolic-Framework-for-DWI-cases/README.md

 To better align with the characteristics of the current task, we simplify the DNNs module in our proposed framework.
 Specifically, we use an LSTM to encode the fact descriptions, followed by a fully connected layer to predict whether a case should proceed to prosecution.
 The maximum length for fact descriptions is set to 200, with a hidden layer dimension of 50.
 Additionally, when extracting fact elements using LLMs, we employed the latest [GPT-4o model ](https://openai.com/index/hello-gpt-4o/) from OpenAI, with other parameter settings kept consistent with those used in private lending cases.

 ## The FOL rules
 In the drunk driving cases, we design two FOL rules in the logic module.
 These rules are based on the [Meeting Minutes on Several Issues Regarding the Handling of Drunk Driving Cases (2019) from Zhejiang Province] (http://www.fyjc.gov.cn/articleview.do?art\_id=939).
-Also, we have listed the relevant variable expressions in Table2 that will be used in the FOL rules.
+Also, we have listed the relevant fact elements extracted by LLMs in Table2, which will be used in the FOL rules.
 #### Table2 Key Variables in the FOL Rules
 | Notation  | Details                                                                 |
 |-----------|-------------------------------------------------------------------------|